mkstp/tukey/index.md

 - Offset: Like I explained above, this happens when finger placement is shifted laterally, left or right.
 - Stack: Where two different fingers are placed along the same vertical column.
 On QWERTY, examples can include 'CE', 'UN', 'RF'.
 - Pinch: Where your thumb is brought upward in order to type letters on the row above it (this one is really uncommon).
-QWERTY ex: 'community', 'anybody', 'ruby', 'vinyl', '1.0, 2.0, 3.0'
+QWERTY ex: 'minimum', 'anybody', 'ruby', 'vinyl', '1.0, 2.0, 3.0'

 Tukey's approach to horizontal staggering lowers the effort required for any offsets, stacks, or pinches in order to address any remaining SFB's and even trigam conflicts like 'BRI' and 'GRY'.